bcbcustodio/project_application/README.md

 ## Backend

-- Navigate to the `backend` directory.
+- Navigate to the `server` directory.
 - Run `npm install` to install dependencies.
 - Run `npm run dev` to start the backend server.